Lasagna Soup is easy to make, and wonderful to eat on a chilly day. It’s filling, comforting, and cheesy!

 - 1/2 cup shredded mozzarella cheese

-- Add the garlic, stir and cook for 1 minute, then add the marinara sauce, tomato paste, bay leaf, and Swanson® Unsalted Chicken Broth.
-Bring to a boil, then reduce to a simmer, and put the lid on.
+- Add the garlic, stir and cook for 1 minute, then add the marinara sauce, tomato paste, bay leaf, and chicken broth.
+Bring to a boil, reduce to a simmer, and put the lid on.
 Let the soup simmer, covered, for 20 minutes.

 - In the meantime, cook the lasagna noodles in a separate pot.
 Bring a pot of water to a boil, season the water generously with salt, then cook the lasagna noodles according to package directions.
 When done cooking, drain and rinse the lasagna noodles, and set aside.